 This approach reverses the cooking process as you tenderize first and saute later, versus saute-tenderize-saute.
 While eliminating that initial saute does change the flavour weeknight me doesn't mind at all.

-100% of the credit for this approach goes to my sister in law whose one of the best cooks I know.
+100% of the credit for this approach goes to my sister in law who is one of the best cooks I know.

 What do I serve Aloo Gosht with?